boardfish/dissertation/contents/1-literature-review.md

 Poor implementation does not necessarily mean technology should not be excluded from escape room environments outright.
 Instead, technology has the potential to inspire change in escape rooms by targeting the time it takes to reset a room back into a playable state.
-Escape rooms and technology are inherently linked - digital escape-the-room games such as *Myst* precede and inspire physical escape rooms [@nicholson2015peeking].
+Escape rooms and technology are inherently linked--- digital escape-the-room games such as *Myst* precede and inspire physical escape rooms [@nicholson2015peeking].
 In these games, partipicants solve similar puzzles within the limits of the player-character's capabilities, applying and